 I sent over a screen shot of my shell.

-I began working out whom I was going to have to notify, but there was lingering suspicion struggling to slow me down.
-Nascent questions were forming, then suffocating beneath the tidal wave of discovery.
+I began to work out notification actions but there were lingering suspicions struggling to slow me down.
+Nascent questions were forming, then suffocating beneath the tidal wave of excitement.
 Ryne began to set up his own test in his home lab.
-A collective of questions forming in the back of my mind punched to the forefront for a moment: Is this an April Fools’ prank?
+Among the collective of questions forming in the back of my mind, one punched to the forefront: Is this an April Fools’ prank?

 Disconnected again, I ran the script for the third time and

 echo-ed out a calling card.
 I switched over to my Windows VM to pull up the card, but I can’t find it anywhere.
 I create a text file on the Windows machine, then flip back to Kali and run the script again to reconnect.
 Nothing.